What Is Defensible Space — And Do You Actually Have It?

 The Maintenance Reality

 Here's the part that most fire safety communications gloss over: defensible space isn't a one-and-done investment.
 It's an ongoing commitment.
-The good news is that maintenance is almost always less intensive and less expensive than the initial treatment.
+The good news is that ongoing seasonal maintenance is almost always less intensive and less expensive than the initial treatment.
 Once a property has been properly thinned and cleared, keeping it that way is typically a matter of an annual visit to remove the previous season's growth, cut back regrowth, and clear any dead material that has accumulated.

 The worst outcome is spending money to treat a property correctly, and then letting it go for five years.
 At that point, you're largely starting over.
 A maintenance schedule built into your initial project plan keeps the investment working for you year after year.

-If you're not sure where your property stands, a free assessment is the most useful thing you can do.
+If you're not sure where your property stands, a defensible space assessment is the most useful thing you can do.
 You'll come away with a clear picture of what you have, what you're missing, and what it would actually take to get properly protected — without any pressure to commit to anything on the spot.

 Chris Martin